alexCevi/shopify-metaform-os/README.md

 # MetaForm

-**Config-as-code for Shopify metafields and metaobjects.**
+**Config-as-code for Shopify metafields and metaobjects.** Inspired roughly by Terraform and platforms like Vercel.

 Sync definitions across environments with GitHub.
-Push from your store, promote via Pull Requests, pull into any store — with a full diff before you apply.
+Push from your store, promote via Pull Requests, pull into any store, with a full diff before you apply.

 MetaForm is built for teams running **dev → UAT → production** who need metafield and metaobject definitions to stay in sync without manual copy-paste or drift.